 - They attached three low-resolution images to the email, giving me a hint at the images available to download

 - They provided a Dropbox link to the images, offering both "low res" and "high res" versions; the low res pics were web-ready and in the RGB format (I didn't need to do any editing in Photoshop)

 - They even recommended which of the jpegs would make a great cover pic, understanding that Creative Boom loves to use landscape images at the top of its articles

 - They provided their contact details clearly and offered an interview with the quoted person within the press release

 - They also told me when they would be available (and that they would respond within half an hour)

 - The press release was well written, factual and hardly needed any tweaking

-Whenever this PR professional emails me now, I know that I'll get a first class PR pitch, providing everything I need with absolutely no hassle.
-They know how Creative Boom works.
+Whenever this PR professional emails me now, I know that I'll get a first-class PR pitch, providing everything I need with absolutely no hassle.
+They understand how Creative Boom works.
 They know what we love.
 They're super professional and friendly.
-They send everything we need first time.
+They send everything we need the first time.

 Most importantly, only send us the good stuff – don't expect crap stories to get coverage.
 Put your journalist hat on, and consider whether something is newsworthy and likely to be published.

 After you've done all that, don't hassle us.
 Just be confident that your pitch was strong, and that we'll be in touch if you're successful.